mj-jimenez/pandrugs-frontend/app/faqs/faqs.md

 You can find more details regarding the DScore computation [here](#!/help#dscore-calculation).

 ### What does the GScore represent?<a name="gscore"></a>
 The **GScore** measures the **biological relevance of a gene in the tumoral process and its druggability**.
 It is estimated according to gene essentiality, tumor vulnerability, relevance of the gene in cancer, its druggability level, the biological impact of mutations, the frequency of gene alterations and their clinical implications.
-The GScore **ranges from 0 to 1**.
+The GScore **ranges from 0 to 1**, with higher values corresponding to more relevant and actionable targets.

 You can find more details regarding the GScore computation [here](#!/help#gscore-calculation).